IETF-OPSAWG-WG/draft-ietf-opsawg-mud-acceptable-urls/opsawg-mud-acceptable-urls.md

 It is possible to invent policy mechanisms that would link the EE certificate to a value that is in the MUD file.
 This could be a policy OID, or could involve some content in a subjectAltName.
-Future work could go in this direction.
+Future work could go in that direction.
 This document proposes a simpler solution.

 # Proposed mechanism for updating MUD URLs {#proposedmechanism}